macykcool/react-portfolio/README.md

 https://github.com/macykcool/react-portfolio

 ## Deployed
 It is pulling me readme.
-You may have to install and npm start https://macykcool.github.io/react-portfolio/
+You may have to install and npm start.

+https://macykcool.github.io/react-portfolio/